sopra-fs23-group-12/4Bubbles_Client/README.md

 ## Illustrations
 <h6 align="center">
-  Login/Signup Page; here you can log in or create a new account.
+  Login/Signup Page; Here you can log in or create a new account.
   <br>
   <br>
   <a href="https://github.com/soprafs22-group17"><img src="/readmepics/login.png" alt="login" width="200"></a>